russellbomer/quarry/docs/README.md

-# Foundry Documentation
+# Quarry Documentation

-Welcome to the Foundry documentation.
-This directory contains comprehensive guides for using and extending Foundry.
+Welcome to the Quarry documentation.
+This directory contains comprehensive guides for using and extending Quarry.

 ## Quick Links